chalatz/tours/pages/tours/driving/fullday-private-tours-east-west-coast.md

 **FILERIMOS - THE WAY OF THE CROSS**

 On the right hand side there is a beautiful tree sheltered pathway the "Way of the Cross" This is a series of shrines with relief scenes of the Passion, which leads from the main square to the west edge of the plateau to the 16 meter / 48 feet cross, from which you can enjoy a stunning view.
 (Stop Visit Photos).
 And through **Ixia**, one of the largest tourist settlements, back to Rhodes town.

+**Filerimos - The Seven Herbs Liqueur**

+While visiting Filerimos, you have the opportunity to taste a unique local liqueur crafted from seven aromatic herbs found in the region.
+This special recipe, originating from Capuchin monks, remains a well-kept secret, adding to its mystique.
+If you wish, you can savor this rare and flavorful drink, a true taste of tradition.

 **BACK TO THE STARTING POINT**